 To develop an integrated metrology system for Europe, EURAMET has always encouraged cooperation and knowledge transfer among its members and associates.
-EURAMET has implemented capacity building activities to improve the research and operational capabilities of its member institutes, coordinated and funded research projects to address grand challenges, whilst also having supported and developed the international system of measurement units.
+EURAMET implements capacity building activities to improve the research and operational capabilities of its member institutes, coordinates and funds research projects to address grand challenges, whilst also supporting and developing the international system of measurement units.

 The vision of EURAMET and its members is to ensure Europe has a world-leading metrology capability based on high-quality scientific research, and an effective and inclusive infrastructure that meets the rapidly advancing needs of end users.
 The EURAMET European Metrology Research Programme (EMRP, [2]) has enabled European metrology institutes, industrial organisations and academia to collaborate on joint research projects within specified fields includings industry, energy, environment, health, new technologies and fundamental metrology.
-The successor programme, European Metrology Programme for Innovation and Research (EMPIR), has continued to support measurement research projects in these fields [3].
+The successor programmes, the European Metrology Programme for Innovation and Research (EMPIR) and the European Partnership on Metrology (EPM), continue to support measurement research projects in these fields [3-4].